Post-operative care is very important. Unnecessary pain and complications can be minimized if the instructions are followed carefully.

 The swelling that is normally expected is usually proportional to the surgery involved.
 The swelling may not become apparent until the day following surgery and will not reach its maximum until two (2) to three (3) days after surgery.
-However, the swelling may be minimized by the immediate use of ice packs and keeping your head elevated above your heart.
+However, the swelling may be minimized by the immediate use of cold compresses and keeping your head elevated above your heart.

 Good nutrition is extremely important for healing.
 Start off with clear liquids after general anesthesia or IV sedation.
 Do not use straws when drinking from a glass.
 The sucking motion can cause more bleeding by dislodging the blood clot.
 Once you are able, you may eat anything soft by chewing away from the surgical site(s).
 You may want to confine the first day’s intake to bland liquids or pureed foods (soups, puddings, yogurt, milk shakes, etc.).
 Avoid foods like nuts, sunflower seeds, popcorn, etc, which may become lodged in the surgical site(s).

 Unfortunately, most oral surgery is accompanied by some degree of discomfort.
-You will usually have a prescription for pain medication.
-If you take the first dose before the anesthesia has worn off, you will be able to manage any discomfort better.
-Effects of pain medicines vary widely among individuals.
-For moderate discomfort, one (1) or two (2) Tylenol or one (1) Extra Strength Tylenol may be taken every four (4) hours.
+You will usually have a prescription for pain medication, but it may take up to several hours for the pharmacy to prepare your prescribed pain medication.
+Taking over-the-counter pain medication (two tablets Extra Strength Tylenol and three tablets Ibuprofen 200mg) before the numbness wears off will help you be able to manage any discomfort better.
+Effects of pain medicines very widely among individuals.
+For ongoing moderate discomfort, one (1) or two (2) Tylenol or one (1) Extra Strength Tylenol may be taken every four (4) hours.
 Ibuprofen (Advil or Motrin) may be taken instead of Tylenol, unless you are also on Coumadin/warfarin.
 Ibuprofen bought over the counter comes in 200mg tablets.
 Two (2) to three (3) 200 mg tablets (400 – 600mg total) of Ibuprofen may be taken every four (4) hours as needed for discomfort.